Phoenix Insurance Fraud Attorney

 The law also states that a person can still be convicted of such a crime even when they did so "without malice, fraudulent intent or bad faith."
 However, it must be proven beyond reasonable doubt that the alleged offender truly intended to commit the crime of insurance fraud in order for a conviction to be made.

-Consult with a Phoenix Criminal Defense Lawyer
+Consult with a Former Prosecutor

 Our two main attorneys, J. Blake Mayes and David V. Telles, are a skilled trial attorney and a former prosecutor, which means that we have detailed understanding of the complete court process and could defend you accordingly.